drusin/blog/content/drafts/music_readiohead_a_non_fans_view.md

 I don't know one song of the album.
 Next!

 ### OK Computer
 This is it.
 This is _The Album_, the one that cemented Radiohead as The Gods Of Alternative Rock.
 If you want to give exactly one Radiohead album a go, __this one should be it__.
+It's the most popular Radiohead album on Spotify and its songs occupy spot 2 and 3 on the band's most streamed list.

 * __Paranoid Android__ ([YouTube](https://www.youtube.com/watch?v=fHiGbolFFGw), [Spotify](https://open.spotify.com/intl-de/track/6LgJvl0Xdtc73RJ1mmpotq?si=c4a3f8a521864d58)):
 * __Exit Music (For A Film)__ ([YouTube](https://www.youtube.com/watch?v=Bf01riuiJWA&pp=ygUUcmFkaW9oZWFkIGV4aXQgbXVzaWM%3D), [Spotify](https://open.spotify.com/intl-de/track/0z1o5L7HJx562xZSATcIpY?si=9aa7e30c24004120)):